 Another great option for a high-quality standard snow shovel is the Bully Tools combination.
 Featuring a fiberglass handle and a 22-inch poly blade that has a deep bowl to better scoop up snow, these hardy materials will last you for many winters.
 The extra-length handle also helps with leverage while shoveling and throwing, making it easier on your arms and back.

-From the style of blade to how the handle is shaped, there are several different factors to keep in mind when selecting the right snow shovel for you.
+From the style of the blade to how the handle is shaped, there are several different factors to keep in mind when selecting the right snow shovel for you.

-Type of snow shovel
+Type of Snow Shovel

-There are three different types of snow shovel: Traditional, pusher, and combination.
-As you can probably guess, the traditional is the mental image of snow shovel that pops up in everyone’s head: the traditionally shaped blade of some kind of metal, a long handle, and a D-shaped ring.
+There are three different types of snow shovel: traditional, pusher, and combination.
+As you can probably guess, the traditional is the mental image of a snow shovel that pops up in everyone’s head: the traditionally shaped blade of some kind of metal, a long handle, and a D-shaped ring.
 The pusher features a longer blade that can clear larger tracts and is better for clearing than throwing snow, and the combination blends the two styles and is ideal for both throwing and pushing snow.
 Which style you need will depend on how much snow you get in your area, how much you want to clear, and the type of snow.

-While traditional snow shovels always had blades made of aluminum, steel, or some other metal, nowadays you will frequently find blades made of sturdy plastics like poly.
+While traditional snow shovels always had blades made of aluminum, steel, or some other metal, nowadays, you will frequently find blades made of sturdy plastics like poly.
 While both types can scoop and shove snow well, the big question about whether to go plastic or metal depends on how heavy the shovel will be, especially when weighed down by several pounds of snow.
 You always want a material that is very durable with a sharp edge for scraping.

 You can also pick between either a straight or a curved handle.
 A straight handle is more traditional and generally allows you to put more power and energy behind each push and throw, but a curved handle is much easier on your body and therefore is better for ergonomic and health reasons.